MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 Within the scope of Microsoft Visual C++ on Windows, Microsoft recommends:

 - Prefer TypeScript, JavaScript, and ASP.NET for web applications.
 - Don't write web extensions in C++.
-Microsoft has banned using ActiveX.
+Microsoft has deprecated ActiveX.
 - When code is compiled to Emscripten/WASM, it's no longer C++ and other tools apply.
 - Microsoft provides [RESTler, a stateful REST API fuzzer](https://github.com/microsoft/restler-fuzzer).